J-DubApps/Blog/content/posts/2022/PowerShell-Functions.md

 "Server1","Server2" | Get-Example
 ~~~

 In the example above, each input string (Server1 and Server2) is passed directly to <span class="mono">Get-Example</span> function through the pipeline.
 The Process block runs once for each item, simplifying how you handle individual objects.
-This approach enables your advanced functions to integrate smoothly into larger scripts, toolchains, and DevOps workflows.
+This approach enables your advanced functions to integrate smoothly into larger scripts, toolchains, and DevOps workflows.<br />

-<a href="https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced_parameters?view=powershell-7.4&viewFallbackFrom=powershell-6">Advanced parameters in PowerShell</a>
+Here's a good link you can refer to on <a href="https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced_parameters?view=powershell-7.4&viewFallbackFrom=powershell-6">Advanced parameters in PowerShell</a>, but there are a ton of write-ups out to help.<br />

-Also, it's harder to know what a basic function like this is needed for or reads clearly for anyone else maintaining your code. 😉 <br />
+I hope this helped you consider ways to simplify your code, even if PS function writing is still an advanced topic for you.
+Essentially observing the <a href="https://en.wikipedia.org/wiki/Don%27t_repeat_yourself">DRY principle</a> will lead you to want to get better at writing functions, and having clean readable code.
+Happy coding!